Rhode Island (RI)

 State Profile for Rhode Island

-Total number of responding School Food Authorities (SFAs)
+Total School Food Authorities (SFAs)

 Farm to School Participation

-of SFAs participating in SY2018-2019
+of SFAs participating in SY 2022-23

 Key Census Findings for Rhode Island